shuy98/24780-project/readme.md

  ```

 **Compile Instruction**:
 This release version was tested under Windows MSVC Compiler Version 19.28.29334 for x86.
-After downloading the package, change directory to `c++opoly`, then run the following command in terminal.
+After downloading the package, change directory to `c++opoly/`, then run the following command in terminal.
  ```
- cl .\*.cpp .\*.c /I"include/" /Fe"bin/c++opoly" /Fo"obj/"
+ cl ./*.cpp ./*.c /I"include/" /Fe"bin/c++opoly" /Fo"obj/"
  ```
  Then change directory to `bin/`, and execute `c++opoly` to start the game.